WiserRiser/hackathon1/README.md

 - [Git](https://git-scm.com/downloads)

 `cd` to the directory containing this file, then run `yarn install`.
+If this fails with `Type Error: Cannot read properties of null (reading 'resolution')`, delete the *contents of* yarn.lock and try again.

 Then open three terminal windows in this directory.